 Other types of knives in a set include the boning knife, bread knife, the claver, and the steak knife.
 The boning knife, as the name suggests, is used to separate the bone from the meat.
 The bread knife, yep, you’ve guessed it, is used for cutting bread, although it can come in handy when cutting a cake.
 The claver is the hulk of all knives.
 It allows you to cut through the bones with a chopping motion.
 It also might come in handy when cutting watermelon or pumpkin.
 The steak knife is basically a table knife and is used for cutting cooked meat mostly.
 In addition to that, it can be used for spreading butter.

-For the purpose of this article, we’ll stick to the types of knives that are specialized for meat.
+For the purpose of this article, I’ll stick to the types of knives that are specialized for meat.
 With that being said, let’s have a look at why you should have a meat cutting knife.

 Why do you need a special knife for cutting meat?